-In 1819, native Hawaiians sailed to the American Northwest to take part in a fur trading expedition.
-At this time, Hawaii was spelled Owyhee, and the people of this island chain known as Owyhees.
-The Hawaiians left the British expedition, and ended up dying.
-In their memory, the river, and eventually desert and mountain range was named Owyhee.
+In 1819, native Hawaiians sailed to the American Northwest to take part in a fur-trading expedition.
+At this time, Hawaii was spelled Owyhee and the people of this island chain known as Owyhees.
+The Hawaiians left the British expedition and ended up dying.
+In their memory, the river, and eventually desert and mountain range were named Owyhee.

 Wild West Trail Notes